navneetprasad1311/vsd-soc-pgrm-w2/Part2/README.md

 ![waveform](https://github.com/navneetprasad1311/vsd-soc-pgrm-w2/blob/main/Part2/Images/waveform.png)

-*Signal Analysis* :
+---

+## Signal Analysis :

 In this waveform, the following signals are observed:

 - `CLK`: The input clock signal for the RVMYTH core, sourced from the PLL.
 - `reset`: The input reset signal for the RVMYTH core, provided by an external source.
 - `OUT`: The output signal of the VSDBabySoC module, which originates from the DAC.
-Due to simulation limitations, it behaves as a digital signal, although it is a Analog signal.
+Due to simulation limitations, it behaves as a Digital signal, although it is a Analog signal.
 - `RV_TO_DAC[9:0]`: A 10-bit output from the RVMYTH core, originally intended for the DAC.
 - `OUT (real)`: A real-type wire representing the DAC output, capable of simulating analog values, and originally sourced from the DAC.

+---

+## Summary

+VSDBabySoC is a simplified, educational SoC designed to teach CPU-memory-peripheral interaction and functional modeling.
+It includes a minimal RVMYTH CPU, memory, basic peripherals, a simple bus, PLL, and 10-bit DAC.
+Functional modeling allows simulation and verification of system behavior before RTL, providing a hands-on, safe platform to learn core SoC concepts.

 ---